juhannam/ctp431-2024/final/README.md

 - Week 13 : Team building (up to two students per each team) and topic selection
 - Week 13/14 : Meeting with Professor and/or TA
 - Week 16 : Final presentation (Dec 16, Mon)
-- Week 16 : Project website (Dec 20, Fri)
+- Week 16 : Project website submission (Dec 20, Fri)

 ## Step #1: ideations and meeting with professor
 Here are possible topics that you can choose for the project